Will-Bach90/DrumMachine/README.md

 * Upload sketch to arduino
 * At simplest form, audio out goes on pin 9
 * * To utilize LEDs, connect to pins 2, 3, 4, 5, 6, 7, 8, 10 with 220ohm resistors
-* * Set tempo manually in sketch, set potentiometer to change tempo (and speed of light pattern) via analog pin A0
+* * To set tempo manually in sketch, set potentiometer to change tempo (and speed of light pattern) via analog pin A0
 * To set beat, open serial monitor and send chars according to the following:
 * *     |     (X)  (Y)  (Z)  ([)  (\)  (])  (^)  (_)    |  <------> Bass drum
 * *     |     (`)  (a)  (b)  (c)  (d)  (e)  (f)  (g)    |  <------> Snare drum